All Major Muscle Groups Required.

 - ✅ EASY ASSEMBLY – You can have your bag up and ready-to-punch within minutes.
 Packaged in two separate parts, it is really easy to piece together.
 It stands at 5.25ft (160cm) tall, giving you plenty of room to practice a range of different punches and kicks.

-- ✅ Lined with soft 5 cm thick EPE foam and filled with micro fibre Pieces, the bag is wrapped in strong pu grain textured leather.
+- ✅ Lined with soft 5 cm thick EPE foam and filled with microfiber Pieces, the bag is wrapped in strong pu grain textured leather.

 With Great Power, Comes Great Responsibility.